 The Social Crusader to the Frontiersman

-In “Blood Diamond,” DiCaprio took on the role of a mercenary smuggler who undergoes a moral transformation, highlighting his ability to portray characters with evolving ethical compasses.
-On the other end of the spectrum, his role as Hugh Glass in “The Revenant” required him to portray a frontiersman battling nature and seeking revenge, a role that demanded physical endurance and a different kind of moral complexity.
+In “Blood Diamond,” DiCaprio takes on the role of a mercenary smuggler who undergoes a moral transformation, highlighting his ability to portray characters with evolving ethical compasses.
+On the other end of the spectrum, his role as Hugh Glass in “The Revenant” required him to perform a frontiersman battling nature and seeking revenge.
+This role demanded physical endurance and a different kind of moral complexity.

 The Comedic Timing

-While not primarily known for comedy, DiCaprio has shown he can hold his own in lighter roles as well.
-His performance in “Once Upon a Time in Hollywood” had moments of comedic brilliance, proving that his acting range includes a good sense of timing and humor.
+While not primarily known for comedy, DiCaprio has shown he can also hold his own in lighter roles.
+His performance in “Once Upon a Time in Hollywood” had comedic brilliance, proving that his acting range includes a good sense of timing and humor.
 This versatility further aligns with a Type 7’s desire for a broad palette of experiences and emotional tones.

 By diving into the diverse roles Leonardo DiCaprio has taken on, we see a clear pattern that aligns with the characteristics of an Enneagram Type 7.
-His choice of roles is far from monotonous; it’s a kaleidoscope of human emotions, moral complexities, and intellectual challenges.
-This need for variety and depth in his professional choices strongly suggests that DiCaprio could very well be a Type 7, always seeking the next intriguing experience to dive into.
+His choice of parts is far from monotonous; it’s a kaleidoscope of human emotions, moral complexities, and intellectual challenges.
+This need for variety and depth in his professional choices suggests that DiCaprio could be a Type 7, always seeking the next intriguing experience.

 Handling Controversies: A Type 7’s Approach